Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 over 1 mph.

-We decided that we will not tackle the first Basswood River portage today because we remember that the camp sites close to the portage aren't nice.
-Royce remembered that we had gone into Moose Bay on one of the trips with Ian.
-We found a lovely campsite, just inside the bay and off the border route.
+We decided that we will not tackle the first Basswood River portage today because we both recall that the camp sites that are close to the portage aren't pleasant.
+Royce remembered that we had gone into Moose Bay on one of the trips with Ian, so we looked there and found a lovely campsite, just inside the bay and off the border route.
 We set up camp, then Royce fished and I took a couple of short swims. &ldquo;Cocktail much less than an hour&rdquo; with lime, salt, El Jimador, and snacks.
 Royce is cooking dinner.

 Our plan was to set off early so that we can make it past the Horse Portage with enough time so that we can paddle far enough to reach a nice campsite on